MonstreX/voyager-site/readme.md

 The data are different record collections from different models.
 To use it you need having **details** field in your model, the record of that filled up with a certain JSON data structure:

+> Note: the attached data defined in JSON structure will load automatically during a call the **create** method.

 ```json
 {
     "data_sources": {